therealbazzi/therealbazzi.github.io/_pages/about.md

 I have completed my Master's in Statistics at McGill University under the supervision of [Johanna Neslehova](http://www.math.mcgill.ca/neslehova/).
 My thesis focused on reconstructing graphical models from discrete data with variational inference and multiarmed bandits.
 It can be found here: [link](https://bmazoure.github.io/files/thesis_Msc_2018.pdf).
 Before that, I obtained a Bachelor's in Computer Science and Statistics in 2017 from McGill University.

+-->

 # Research interests

-* Deep reinforcement and representation learning;

-* High-dimensional statistics and optimization;

-* Parametric and non-parametric Bayesian methods, approximate inference;
+* Integrated Sensing and Communications

-* Probabilistic graphical models;
+* Wireless Communications

+* Signal Processing

-* Generative models and density estimation.
+* Optimization and Statistics
--->

 # Work
 * **Research Scientist** (Now)
   *New York University (NYU) Abu Dhabi*